bax082024/Multi_Client_Chat-PY/README.md

-# Find the biggest number algorithm
+# how many vowels

-- input numbers seperated by spaces, and it finds the biggest number
+- input a word, and it tells you how many vowels is in the word